Physical Therapy in Yorkville for Lower Back

 Computed Tomography (CT) Scan

-The myelogram is a special kind of x-ray or CT where a dye is injected directly into the spinal canal to look for problems in this area.
-Myelograms are used to help diagnose herniated discs, pressure on the spinal cord or spinal nerves, spinal tumor, or boney spurs that may be pressing on the spinal canal structures.
+The myelogram is a special kind of x-ray or CT scan where a dye is injected directly into the spinal canal to look for problems in this area.
+Myelograms are used to help diagnose herniated discs, pressure on the spinal cord or spinal nerves, spinal tumor, or bone spurs that may be pressing on the spinal canal structures.

 The discogram is another type of specialized x-ray.
-A discogram has two stages; firstly, a needle is inserted into the problem disc and then saline is injected to create pressure inside the disc.
-If this injection reproduces your pain, then it suggests that the disc is the source of your problem.
+A discogram has two stages.
+First, a needle is inserted into the problem disc and then saline is injected to create pressure inside the disc.
+If this injection reproduces your pain, it suggests that the disc is the source of your problem.
 During the second part of the test, dye is injected into the disc.
-The dye can be seen on x-ray.
+The dye can be seen on an x-ray.
 Using both regular x-rays and CT scan images, the dye outlines the inside of the disc.
 This can show abnormalities of the nucleus such as annular tears and ruptures of the disc.

 Spinal injections are used for both diagnostic purposes as well as treatment.
 There are several different types of spinal injections that your doctor may recommend.
 Most injections use a mixture of an anesthetic and some type of cortisone (anti-inflammatory) preparation.
 The anesthetic is a medication that numbs the area where it is injected.
-If the injection takes away your pain immediately this provides important information suggesting that the injected area is indeed the source of your pain.
-The cortisone in the injection decreases inflammation and can reduce the pain from an inflamed nerve or joint for a prolonged period of time.
+If the injection takes away your pain immediately, this provides important information suggesting that the injected area is indeed the source of your pain.
+The cortisone component in the injection decreases inflammation and can reduce the pain from an inflamed nerve or joint for a prolonged period of time.